yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 2

-[In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/SimplePythonData/toctree.html) are explained the basis of python such as variables, data types, operations and their order, etc. The arguments are listed as follows:
+[In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/SimplePythonData/toctree.html) are explained the basis of python such as variables, data types, operations and their order, etc. The paragraphs are listed as follows:

 <ul>
   <li><b>2.1.</b> Variables, Expressions and Statements</li>